 Simply go to Pay Your Bill, click on “My Account” and make the appropriate changes to your account information.
 If you have not created an online account, you can create one on that page, too.

 Or you can call our Billing office at 978-287-3020.
 Your updates will be reflected in our billing system within 3 days of receiving the information.

 You can mail your payment to the address in the remit section of your statement.
 For your convenience, a return envelope is included with your statement.
 Or you can pay online, via credit card, by logging in to your online account.
 We accept Visa, MasterCard, Discover and American Express.

-Why didn’t my insurance company pay my bill in full?
+Why my insurance company did not pay my bill in full?

 Many insurance plans have a deductible, co-pay or coinsurance amount.
 If you have questions about your financial responsibility under the terms of your policy, you can call your insurance company directly, or call us at 978-287-3020.

 What other bills can I expect to receive?